apache/activemq-artemis/docs/user-manual/en/upgrading.md

 > **Note:**
 >
-> It's recommended to choose a folder different than the on where Apache
+> It's recommended to choose a folder different from where Apache
 > Artemis was downloaded.
 This separation allows you run multiple broker
 > instances with the same Artemis "home" for example.
 It also simplifies
 > updating to newer versions of Artemis.

 ## General Upgrade Procedure

 Upgrading may require some specific steps noted in the [versions](versions.md), but the general process is as follows:

 1. Navigate to the `etc` folder of the broker instance that's being upgraded
-1. Open `artemis.profile` (`artemis.profile.cmd` on Windows).
+2. Open `artemis.profile` (`artemis.profile.cmd` on Windows).
 It contains a
    property which is relevant for the upgrade:

    ```